jobrunr/website/content/en/guides/advanced/k8s-autoscaling.md

 ```
 </figure>

-- `usage` - percentage value of total usage of workers
+- `usage` - percentage value of total usage of workers.

-- `totalWorkers` - total number of workers across all `BackgroundJobServers`
+- `totalWorkers` - total number of workers across all `BackgroundJobServers`.

-- `occupiedWorkers` - number of occupied workers
+- `occupiedWorkers` - number of occupied workers.